Iran's Khamenei blames Gulf Arab states for military parade attack

 The Islamic Revolutionary Guards Corp (IRGC) has been the sword and shield of Shi’ite clerical rule in Iran since its 1979 Islamic Revolution.

-The Guards have a big say in Tehran’s regional interests and a vast stake worth billions of dollars in Iran’s economy.
+The Guards have a big say in Iran’s regional interests and a vast stake worth billions of dollars in Iran’s economy.

 A video distributed to Iranian media showed soldiers crawling to escape gunfire.
 One picked up a gun and scrambled to his feet as women and children fled for their lives.

-State television’s website featured footage showing confused soldiers.
+State television’s website featured a video showing confused soldiers.
 Standing in front of the stand, one asked: “Where did they come from?”
 Another responded: “From behind us.”

 Ahvaz is in the center of Khuzestan province, where there have been sporadic protests by minority Arabs.